 Source: David and Shebitz (2006) Historic Anthropogenically Maintained Bear Grass Savannas of the Southeastern Olympic Peninsula.
 Restoration Ecology 14: 605-615 (p.
 613).

 For this study David Peter and Daniella Shebitz examined General Land Office surveys from 1895 and aerial photographs taken in 1929.
 They also interviewed Skokomish tribal members about historical land management practices.
 Based on these materials, they identified historical savannas that were likely managed through prescribed fires.
-They determined the age class for 40 living or dead Douglas fir individuals (26 increment cores of dominant or co-dominant live trees and 19 basal stump slabs of dead trees).
+They determined the age class for 40 living or dead Douglas fir (Pseudotsuga menziesii) individuals (26 increment cores of dominant or co-dominant live trees and 19 basal stump slabs of dead trees).
 They also documented fire scars and growth pulses following these fire events.

 Figure 6 shows the number and age class (in 25-year intervals) of the oldest trees or stumps in the forest matrix and historical savanna sites.
-Some establishment of D. fir occurred in both sites throughout this period.
-However, establishment times show that, following large fires in 1668 and 1701, D. fir typically became the dominant species in the forest matrices 100-150 years earlier than in the historical savannas.
-Specifically, D. fir became established in most forest matrices between 1725 and 1775 whereas D. fir became established in most historical savannas between 1875 and 1925.
+Some establishment of P. menziesii occurred in both sites throughout this period.
+However, establishment times show that, following large fires in 1668 and 1701, P. menziesii typically became the dominant species in the forest matrices 100-150 years earlier than in the historical savannas.
+Specifically, P. menziesii became established in most forest matrices between 1725 and 1775 whereas P. menziesii became established in most historical savannas between 1875 and 1925.

 This age-class data supports the hypothesis that indigenous people used fire to manage this landscape during the period between 1700 and 1875 (and likely for centuries or millennia).
-Prescribed fire maintained bear grass savannas by preventing the growth of D. fir trees in these areas.
+Prescribed fire maintained bear grass savannas by preventing the growth of P. menziesii trees in these areas.
 This data also supports the observation that a few mature trees can survive in savanna areas managed by low-intensity prescribed fires.
 This interpretation of land use is confirmed by historical data from Skokomish oral history, General Land Office surveys, and aerial photographs.

 Figure 6.
 The number of tree ages by 25-year age classes in savanna and matrix forest.
 Most establishment after 1900 occurred before 1920.
 No matrix forest trees established between 1815 and 1859.
 Note that the first bar is for 300 years.